-Few drinks put a zing in your step like the lip-smacking taste of a classic margarita.
+Few drinks put a zing in your mouth like the lip-smacking taste of a classic margarita.
 Use fresh-squeezed lime juice for truly authentic flavor.
 It's quick, simple, and a classic, all of which make it our best margarita recipe.

-Pomegranate juice and liqueur infuse this warm-weather beverage with icy-cool winter flavor.
+Pomegranate juice and liqueur infuse this warm-weather beverage with icy-cool flavor.
 Make and freeze a big batch of the fruity mixture up to a month in advance for quick party cocktails.
 Trust us, this margarita mix recipe is much better than anything you'll find at the store.

 Fans of sweet and fruity cocktails, turn to this easy margarita recipe.
-Blackberry brandy and pureed frozen berries add not one but two layers of fruity flavor to classic margarita mix.
+Blackberry brandy and pureed frozen berries add two layers of fruity flavor to classic margarita mix.
 Trade kosher salt for coarse sugar to decorate the glass rim and keep things sweet.

 Make-Ahead Frozen Margaritas

-Be ready for any impromtu fiesta when your freezer is stocked with this make-ahead margarita recipe.
+You'll be ready for any impromptu fiesta when your freezer is stocked with this make-ahead margarita recipe.
 Give 'em a quick shake and serve!
 Or, if you're feeling fancy, transfer to margarita glasses before serving.

 This summery sipper is too good to resist.
 Toss whole strawberries into the blender to create this juicy and irresistible drink.
 Serve this strawberry margarita recipe on the rocks with a salted rim and strawberry garnish for the finishing touch.

 Cherry Tomato Margarita

 Tomatoes in a margarita?
-Don't doubt a good thing.
-The juice of muddled cherry tomatoes adds savory flavor to classic margaritas, while the skewered vegetable also makes a showstopping garnish.
+We had doubts, but one sip erased those.
+The juice of muddled cherry tomatoes adds savory flavor to classic margaritas and the skewered vegetable makes a simple garnish.

 Grilled Pineapple Margarita

 Now here's the margarita recipe you're looking for if you want to impress and really switch things up.
-Grilled pineapple, jalapeno, and fresh cilantro add big unexpected flavor to the popular patio drink.
+Grilled pineapple, jalapeño, and fresh cilantro add unexpected flavor to the popular patio drink.

 Blood Orange Margarita